 Testing database-backed applications for performance can be a daunting task.
-The worst-case scenario: Performance testing efforts drain engineering resources and yet somehow nasty surprises still manage to pop
+The worst-case scenario: Performance testing efforts drain engineering resources and yet somehow nasty surprises still manage to pop up in production.

 These three tips can help you get the most out of your application performance testing efforts.